Chevron, Exxon shrink spending as coronavirus cuts demand

 “While we see the dividend as safe over the next 12 months, the cash flow outspend is massive under current conditions,” analysts at Raymond James wrote.

 The largest U.S. oil producer, which has slashed costs aggressively, is also evaluating whether to hold on to other North American assets.
-It could write down natural gas assets valued between $25 billion to $30 billion, and possibly part of its Canadian business, Imperial Oil IMO.TO, it said.
+It could write down natural gas assets valued between $25 billion to $30 billion, and possibly part of its Canadian business, Imperial Oil, it said.

 “It is significant that Exxon is explicitly guiding to maintaining the dividend having reduced capex and potentially adding more divestments,” said Anish Kapadia, director of energy at London-based Palissy Advisors.